Arn Anderson: Return to WWF/WWE (2001–2019)

-All Elite Wrestling (2019–present)
+All Elite Wrestling (2019–2024)

 On August 31, 2019, Anderson made a surprise appearance at the All Elite Wrestling (AEW) pay-per-view event, All Out, assisting Cody in his match against Shawn Spears by hitting Spears with a spinebuster.
-On November 6, 2019, Anderson would be a guest commentator on AEW Dark.
+On November 6, 2019, Anderson would be a guest commentator on Dark.

-On December 30, 2019, AEW announced that Arn Anderson had signed a contract with the company as Cody's personal advisor and head coach.
-He would make his AEW Dynamite debut on the January 1, 2020, episode, assisting Cody to win his match against Darby Allin.
+On December 30, 2019, AEW announced that Anderson had signed a contract with the company as Cody's personal advisor and head coach.
+He would make his Dynamite debut on the January 1, 2020, episode, assisting Cody to win his match against Darby Allin.
 On June 3, 2020, Anderson announced that he had signed a new multi-year contract with AEW.

-On the June 11, 2021 episode of Dynamite, in an interview with Tony Schiavone, Anderson (alongside his son Brock and Cody Rhodes) announced that Brock would be wrestling with AEW and would join the Nightmare Family.
-The interview was interrupted by QT Marshall and a fight ensued.
+On the June 11, 2021 episode of Dynamite, in an interview with Tony Schiavone, Anderson, alongside his son Brock and Cody (now going under his original ring name Cody Rhodes), announced that Brock would be wrestling with AEW and would join the Nightmare Family.
+The interview was interrupted by Q. T. Marshall and a fight ensued.
 On the June 18 episode of Dynamite, Anderson accompanied Brock to the ring for his debut match.
-Brock, teaming with Cody Rhodes defeated QT Marshall & Aaron Solow.
-After the match Anderson hugged Brock and raised his hand.
+Brock, teaming with Rhodes defeated Marshall and Aaron Solow.
+After the match, Anderson hugged Brock and raised his hand.